silvasouzaadriano/rocketseatbootcamp8/docs/README.md

 ### Flex Architecture - Module 07 - API configuration

   We'll use the json-server to simulate api (reference on site https://github.com/typicode/json-server).
 It means create a fake API meanwhile our project is under development.
 Basically this is the utilization of json-server.

   1) Setup the jason server as global running the command bellow

     yarn global add json-server or npm install -g json-server

-  2) Add the library axio
+  2) Add the library axios

     yarn add axios